NPU-RCIR/Neural-Predictor/README.md

   Run `bash scripts/train.sh` and this will take a couple minutes (The training time on i9-12900H CPU was around 8 min, and training time on a RTX 3060 laptop GPU was around 5 min).
 After training, the trained LLS will be located in the `dump/evaluation` folder.

-* Evaluation Neural Predictor
+* Evaluating Neural Predictor

   Run `bash scripts/evaluation.sh`.
 The validation results on 13 unseen trajectories will be located in `dump/evaluation/test`.
 In each trajectory folder, there are two figures that show the prediction results of Neural Predictor. **In addition, the RMSE results on 13 unseen trajectories are shown in `dump/evaluation/rmse_result.csv`**, which corresponds the results of Table I in the paper.

-* Plot
+* Plotting

   Navigate to the `plot` folder.
 The `BEM_Comparasion` subfolder corresponds the result of Fig. 2 presented in paper.
 The `Sample_Efficiency` subfolder corresponds the result of Fig. 3 presented in paper.